 If you have little or no online presence − and you’re paying little or no attention to SEO − you don’t stand a chance competing against others like you who DO.

-Any content about you that you want them to find needs to be easy for them to find.
+Any content online about you that you want hiring decision makers to find needs to be easy for them to find.

-That means that the content must be easily accessible to them, when they search relevant key words and phrases on Google, Bing, LinkedIn, etc.
+That means that this content about you must be easily accessible to them, when they search relevant key words and phrases on Google, LinkedIn, and other search engines.

-And the content needs to land towards the top of search results for those keywords, to be sure they’ll see it.
+Additionally, the content needs to land towards the top of search results pages for those keywords, to be sure they’ll see it.